Jack-Walsh/CP3402LearningJournals/Learning Journal 3 (Week 4).md

 **Content Insights**
 I learned how simple it is to implement a hosting option such as Lightsail.
-I have spent alot of time considering hosting plans but once you have an account created with AWS.
-It takes seconds to have Joomla and Wordpress both installed.
+I have spent alot of time considering hosting plans but once you have an account created with AWS, it takes seconds to have Joomla and Wordpress both installed.
 Attaching a static IP in Lightsail helps to prevent the site from breaking if the computer hosting the site goes down.

 **Career/Employability/Learning Insights**